gomags/text-based-speaker-classification/README.md

 # text-based-speaker-classification

+## Folder Structure
+- main.py: Contains the code to run all the model built in this work
+- data : contains All_Seasons.csv with all utterances and characters from the Shourt Park TV show

 ### Problem Statement

 The goal of this work is to classify speakers by identifying predictable patterns based on text dialogues